vladmarchuk/gascrolldepth.js/readme.md

 | IE Mobile                 | 10
 | UC Browser for Android    | 9.9

-Minimum browser compatibility is mostly affected by the use of `document.querySelector`.
+To expand browser compatibility to all effective browsers (IE 6+, Chrome 1+, Safari 1+, Firefox 2+, etc), specify `elements` as an array of `DOMElement` objects rather than string selectors.

 ## Contact
 If you have any questions you can find me on Twitter at [@robflaherty](https://twitter.com/robflaherty).
 If you need help fixing something, **please provide a URL**.